markmcguire011/Sentennial/posts/articles/LSTM.md

 **Synaptic Weights & Hebbian Learning:** In biological neural networks (us), the strength of connections between neurons determines how effectively information is passed through the network.
 These weights are adjusted during learning through what's known as the Hebbian learning rule: "neurons that fire together wire together."

-**LSTM Training & Backpropogation:** LSTMs rely on Backpropagation Through Time (BPTT) and various error functions to fine-tune weights and biases.
+**LSTM Training & Backpropagation:** LSTMs rely on Backpropagation Through Time (BPTT) and various error functions to fine-tune weights and biases.
 Adjusting through repeated exposure to sequential data, they are able to make more accurate predictions.

 In both cases, the more something is used, the more it fires and strengthens, enhancing our skills over time and the model's performance.